NordVPN Review – Speed Test, Features, and More

 Guarantee: 30-Day Money-Back Guarantee

 What Does Nord VPN Log?

 Nord VPN advertises no logging, which means that they don’t keep records of your internet usage.
-However, they do log your email address (with your account), payment records, and service performance data (which they use to recommend better servers).
+However, they do log your email address (with your account), payment records, and service performance data (which they use to recommend the fastest servers for your location).

-SmartPlay – SmartPlay helps you to choose a server not blocked by Netflix or another streaming site.
-This is important because sites like Netflix eventually block IP addresses associated with VPN, so your VPN will have to keep switching in order to allow you to view Netflix.
+SmartPlay – SmartPlay helps you choose a server that is not blocked by Netflix or another streaming site.
+This is important because sites like Netflix eventually block IP addresses associated with VPN’s, so your VPN will have to keep switching IP’s to allow you to view Netflix.
 Why would you want it?
 If you’re not in the USA, using a VPN to stream movies from U.S. sites can give you access to thousands of additional programs and shows.

 DNS Leak Protection – If you’re a DIY person, this will protect your DNS from leaks.
 However, 90% of users won’t ever need this.

-Onion Over VPN – Tor allows you to protect your privacy and access the dark web or just your regular email more anonymously, but it doesn’t always work with VPN.
-Onion Over VPN allows you to route your internet traffic through VPN first and then through the Onion Router.
+Onion Over VPN – Tor allows you to protect your privacy and access the dark web or just your regular email more anonymously.
+Onion Over VPN allows you to route your internet traffic through your VPN first and then through the Onion Router.

-Encryption – NordVPN offers 256-AES-CBC encryption with 2048 bit Diffie-Hellman key which is more secure than the standard RSA keys.
-Mac users get IKEv2/IPsec security protocols (what’ I’m using) with AES-256-GCM and a 3072 bit Diffie-Hellman key.
+Encryption – NordVPN offers 256-AES-CBC encryption with a 2048-bit Diffie-Hellman key which is more secure than the standard RSA keys.
+Mac users get IKEv2/IPsec security protocols with AES-256-GCM and a 3072-bit Diffie-Hellman key.
 What does that actually mean?
-It’s a high-efficiency cryptographic block cipher, which translates your data into an encrypted cipher that can only be unlocked with the single-use key.
-If someone accesses your data, they still have to unencrypt it.
+It’s a high-efficiency cryptographic block cipher, which translates your data into an encrypted cipher that is unlocked with a single-use key.
+If someone accesses your data, they still have to decrypt it.